 WHAT WE'VE ACHIEVED

-Expanded our programs from two to six shelters in five years.
+Expanded our programs from two to seven shelters in 8 years.

-Increased the number of children we reach every day from 25 to over one hundred.
+Increased the number of children we reach every semester from 30 to over 150.

 Received a three year grant from the Corporation for National and Public Service that gave us five incredible AmeriCorps VISTA members to work with us.